Fakery-Bakery/1v1meirl/README.md

 ## Features

+see tasks-mvp folder for all the things this repo can do with cursor

 ## Tech Stack

+github
+cursor

 ## Getting Started

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are not welcome!
+You can take anything but i don't want your contribution.

 ## License